remme123/zip_parser/README.md

 # zip_parser
-zip file format parser implemented by rust, support stream parsing, no_std environment
+Zip file format parser implemented by rust. support stream parsing, no_std environment.

+The `Parser` will search central directory at the end of zip file if `Seek` is available.
+Also, It supports sequence read parsing when `Seek` is not available.
+The type which implements `std::io::Read` implements `Read` in `std` env, and so is the `Seek`.